ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-lab-series/learning-ropes-nifi-lab0.md

 ## Conclusion

 Congratulations!
-You learned that NiFi can be installed on virtual machine or directly on your computer.
-You also learned to download, install and start NiFi.
-Now that NiFi is up and running, we are ready to build our dataflow.
+You learned that NiFi can be installed on a VM or directly on your computer.
+You also learned to download, install, and start NiFi.
+Now that you have NiFi is up and running, you are ready to build a dataflow.

 ## Further Reading

-- For more information on NiFi Configuration, view [System Administrator's Guide](http://docs.hortonworks.com/HDPDocuments/HDF1/HDF-1.2.0.1/bk_AdminGuide/content/index.html)
+For more information on NiFi Configuration, see the [System Administrator's Guide](http://docs.hortonworks.com/HDPDocuments/HDF1/HDF-1.2.0.1/bk_AdminGuide/content/index.html)